Enigmatic-Smile/docs/select/cards.md

 <div class="info-box">
     <small>Important note</small><br/>
     To use the <strong>Create Card</strong> endpoint, you must use the SDK key.
 Using the <strong>Create Card</strong> API endpoint with the Fidel live environment requires your company to be PCI Compliant.
-If you want to use the API instead of the SDKs, please contact us at devrel@fidel.uk.
 </div>

 ## Card Object